A Mighty Girl's top picks of building and engineering toys for inventive Mighty Girls from toddlers to teens.

 LEGO Star Wars Rey's Speeder

 Speed into action on Rey's Speeder!
 This 193-piece LEGO set lets fans build this cool landspeeder with everything Rey needs for scouting the surface of a desert planet, including dual stud shooters, opening storage hatch and side-mounted bag, blaster, buzzsaw and electrobinoculars.
 There's also a detachable sled with space for a minifigure when she must make a quick escape down the desert dunes!
+For more toys featuring the latest Star Wars hero, visit our Rey Collection.

 LEGO Education Space and Airport Set